 Wondering whether you should blow the kitchen budget and put a steam or combi steam oven on the must-have list?

-Before we go too far into their many benefits, I feel I should say straight up that the initial cost of these ovens can put some people off.
+Before we go too far into their many benefits, I should say straight up that the initial cost of these ovens can put some people off.
 That said, if you’ve found your way here you’re probably thinking about buying one (if you haven’t already done so), and you might have had a look at a few different models.

 Why buy a steam/combination steam oven?

-A combi steam oven has fundamentally changed the way we cook and eat at home and has been worth every cent.
+I get it, I do.
+It took me a good six months of working with one every day to decide this for myself, but once I made that decision I’d never go back.
+My combi steam oven has fundamentally changed the way we cook and eat at home and has been worth every cent.

 There are lots of reasons for this, but the main one?
 The food I cook in it tastes better.